 Whether you’re looking for a visit from the world's latest superhero (our very own Bookman), an opportunity to learn more about well-loved characters through drawing and illustration or some magical ways of inspiring pupils to tell their own tales, you’ll find something to suit you here!

-Our World Book Day school workshops sell out well in advance, so if you are interested please get in touch!
+Last year we worked with over 15,000 children and young people from schools across the UK - and our workshops always sell out well in advance, so if you are interested please get in touch!

 World Book Day school visits you can choose from are ...

 Assemblies are a great way, of course, of launching your World Book Day celebrations - and ours are guaranteed to create a buzz about reading!
 So while Bookman comes complete with his own assembly, we're happy to lead whole-school assemblies at the start of a day of any of our World Book Day workshops - and all at no extra cost!